 Complete an investigation packet once you are eligible to reapply.
 Your packet will be reviewed and upon determining eligibility to reinstate, a Permission to Reapply Notice will be mailed to you.
 Follow the instructions on how to proceed.

-For alcohol- and drug-related revocations, you will be required to obtain proof of Future Financial Responsibility, known as an SR-22.
+For alcohol- and drug-related revocations, you may be required to obtain proof of Future Financial Responsibility, known as an SR-22.

 Bring the proof and your notice to any MVD or Authorized Third Party office, fill out an application, pay a $20 reinstatement fee (no personal checks), in addition to an application fee.